ropensci/roweb3/content/blog/2023-04-25-champions-program-teams/index.md

 {{< figure src = "/img/team/christina-maimone-mentor.jpg" class = "pull-left" width = "300" alt = "Profile photo of Christina Maimone" caption = "<center><strong>Christina Maimone</strong></center>">}}

-Christina Maimone is a mentor in the Champions Program.
-She leads a team of data scientists who support researchers at Northwestern University in the United States, as well as teaching in the Health Analytics program.
-Her background is in computational social science, with a PhD in political science and MS in statistics from Stanford University.
-She has been using and teaching R for over 20 years.
-Christina is active in the research software and research computing communities as a member of the US Research Software Engineer Association (US-RSE) Steering Committee, co-chair of the CaRCC Research Computing and Data Professionalization working group, and a reviewer for JOSS.
+I am the associate director of research data services for Northwestern University's Research Computing Services team (Chicago, USA).
+Our team provides data science, data visualization, software development, and data management support and training for researchers at the university.
+I also teach data visualization in the MS in Health Analytics program at Northwestern.
+I'm a founding member of the [US Research Software Engineer (US-RSE) Association](https://www.us-rse.org/) steering committee, and I'm active in the research computing and data community with organizations including [CaRCC](https://carcc.org/).

+I've been using and teaching R for over 20 years.
+My background is in computational social science.
+I have a PhD in political science and MS in statistics from Stanford University.

+I've been a reviewer for JOSS, but not for any rOpenSci packages yet, so the Champions program is a way for me to help contribute to the community.
+Building and maintaining communities is hard, so I'm happy to support efforts that encourage more people to actively engage and become new leaders.
+I hope to see more R developers active in the research software engineering community as well.

 We're excited to have both xxx and xxx be part of the Champions program and can't wait to see what this partnership yields.
 Stay-tuned for the next series of introductions 😉 .